 Your customers expect and deserve safe food.
 According to the CDC, roughly 48 million people a year contract a food-borne illness.
 Furthermore, 128,000 of those need to seek treatment at a hospital, and approximately 3,000 die.
 Easily cleanable, properly functioning food equipment is critical for any restaurant or commercial food service operation.
 Conversely, Poorly designed or malfunctioning equipment can lead to cross-contamination and disease outbreak.
 According to the National Restaurant Association, even a single food-borne illness outbreak can cost an operation thousands of dollars.
 In addition to loss of sales, the negative media exposure, lawsuits, loss of reputation, and increased insurance premiums all contribute to increased costs.

 Often times, chains and franchises will require that equipment in their local operations be NSF Certified.
 In addition to the reasons above, this helps promote a culture of food safety within their organization.
 This can encourage additional safety measures, and improve employee morale and job satisfaction.

 In general, before making any major equipment investment, it’s wise to ask your supplier to verify the item is NSF Certified.
-NSF International lists 22 food equipment standards that address the variety of products within a commercial kitchen including, but not limited to, ice machines, water heaters, food cooking and prep equipment, food carts, refrigerators, warewashing machines, thermometers, food storage containers, dinnerware, disposable gloves, oven mitts, and more.
+NSF International lists 22 food equipment standards that address the variety of products within a commercial kitchen.
+This includes, but is not limited to: ice machines, water heaters, food cooking and prep equipment, food carts, refrigerators, ware-washing machines, thermometers, food storage containers, dinnerware, disposable gloves, oven mitts, and more.
 To see a complete list of standards, or to conduct a search by item or manufacturer, click here.